Our Methodist Church

 If you are new in the area, or just visiting, you’re welcome at all of our services and events.
 You are just as welcome if you’re not a regular churchgoer or an experienced Methodist.
-Start by checking What’s On or the Service Schedule.
-We'd love to see you there!
+Start by checking What’s On or the Circuit Plan We'd love to see you there!

 Our Local Methodist Heritage

 John Wesley (1703-1791) was the founder of Methodism and one of the greatest preachers of all time.
 A key figure in the Christian revival, Wesley travelled the countryside, preaching to the poor and labouring folk out in the fields where they worked.